 - Visible glue at the corners of the display (this appears gradually over time)

 - Backlight bleed around the edges of the display

 - Screen color calibration issues

 - Friction between fan blades causing the back of the Neo to get hot

 - Poor printing of the labels on buttons

 AYA says it’s addressed those issues through a redesigned frame, case, and buttons as well as improved color calibration for the display.

 The new design involves a more uniform seam between the top and bottom portions of the case, buttons that incorporate the labels directly in the mold rather than having it painted on, and the company is retooling the D-Pad and controller buttons with new ones that will be more durable, include an improved feel, and have labels that shouldn’t fade.

-The company is also adding analog shoulder buttons, updating the vibration motor, and improving the audio experience with a new speaker and a larger sound chamber inside the case.
+The company has also added analog shoulder buttons, updated the vibration motor, and improved the audio experience with a new speaker and a larger sound chamber inside the case.